Florida panther: Threats

-Habitat
+Habitat loss

 Primary threats to the population as a whole include habitat loss, habitat degradation, and habitat fragmentation.
+A crucial requirement for Florida panthers is the need for dense vegetation that provides concealment for resting, hunting, and raising kittens.
+This vegetation allows panthers to stalk prey, avoid conflicts, and protect their cubs.
+This loss through development or habitat thinning can directly affect their ability to survive.
+The FWC explains that even areas with sufficient prey may become unsuitable if vegetation is stripped too thin.

-Southern Florida is a fast-developing area, and many developments such as Ave Maria near Naples, have become extremely controversial for their location in prime panther habitat, and for the roads surrounding them that kill panthers at an ever increasing rate.
+Southern Florida is a fast-developing area, and many developments such as Ave Maria near Naples, have become extremely controversial for their location in prime panther habitat, and for the roads surrounding them that kill panthers at an increasing rate.

 Fragmentation by major roads has severely segmented the sexes of the Florida panther, as well.
 In a study done between 1981 and 2004, most panthers involved in car collisions were found to be male.
 However, females are much more reluctant to cross roads.
 Therefore, roads separate habitat, and adult panthers.

+The space that they have to travel in has shrunk to 2 million acres.
+In its place are homes and roads that they have to compete with.

 Development, as well as the Caloosahatchee River, are major barriers to natural population expansion.
 While young males wander over extremely large areas in search of an available territory, females occupy home ranges close to their mothers.
 For this reason, panthers are poor colonizers and expand their range slowly, despite occurrences of males far away from the core population.